Jayavardhan56/AlzDetect_CAPSTONE/README.md

-Here’s a GitHub‑ready README you can paste and customize.
-It uses sections, bullets, and emojis as you asked.

 🧠 AI‑Assisted Early Alzheimer’s Prediction

 An AI‑powered web application that helps doctors analyze brain MRI scans and predict the stage of Alzheimer’s disease using a deep learning model built on EfficientNetB3.